 - it was unsafe to stop, and/or

-- the accused was not the driver
+- you were not the driver

 Penalties